 - Divide the total compensation cost of sales by total bookings to get compensation cost of sales (%), expressed as a % of ARR bookings.

 This means that for every $1 of ARR booked, your sales organization costs 31 cents.
-The 31 cents-on-the-dollar-ratio scales as the team grow: every rep hired will book incremental ARR at the same rate that their OTE is added to the overall cost.
+The 31 cents-on-the-dollar-ratio scales as the team grows: every rep hired will book incremental ARR at the same rate that their OTE is added to the overall cost.

 Level 1 is a great back-of-the-envelope exercise for organizations of any size but is especially useful for teams with <10 reps.
 As you scale, consider more sophisticated analyses.